 Now, if you already tried removing the backplate before and were unsuccessful, your backplate was probably stuck.

 I will explain the remedy for that in the next section.

 How To Remove CPU Backplate

-It is relatively easy to disassemble the CPU and get to the backplate but there have been complaints from many users that their backplate has been tightened very hard using an adhesive.
+It is relatively easy to disassemble the CPU and remove the motherboard’s backplate.
+Still, there have been complaints from many users that their backplate has been tightened very hard using an adhesive.
 Don’t worry, I will definitely explain how you could handle that sort of situation.